 All that the employee has to do is either sell it back to the trust or in the secondary market.
 Under the Company Act, 2013, the trust can buy back the shares from the secondary market using a loan from the company.

 ESOPs are not just rewarding for employees but also for the company.
 It leads to higher productivity, higher employee retention, and also more profit.
 Along with this, employers also enjoy massive tax benefits because the loans offered to the trust to buy shares are non-taxable.
-Tax benefits for start-ups are a blessing since they help you save and re-invest in the company.
+Start-ups’ tax benefits are a blessing since they help you save and re-invest in the company.

 Need help creating or rolling out ESOPs?
 Do you want to streamline ESOP management?
 Get in touch with our team.